Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/base.md

 `NamedEntity(ref_text: str, start_idx: int, end_idx: int, entity_type: knowledge.nel.base.EntityType)`
 :   NamedEntity
     -----------
-    A named entity which is recognized by recognition engine.
+    A named entity which is recognized by the recognition engine.
     The class contains information on the found entity, found in reference text.

     Parameters